localsite/localsite-delete/info/data/datacommons.md

 Note: The dashboar.yaml file contains handlers for a build folder.
 How do we execute it?
 The .eslintignore file also omits build/

-Build the app (you can skip this command. npm start does the same but also launches a browser)
+Build the app (You can skip this step. npm start does the same but also launches a browser.)

 	npm run build